Rebecca Grant: Personal life

-Grant's father Michael Grant, 12th Baron de Longueuil.
-Her mother Isabel moved from the Philippines to live in Nottingham, England, where she grew up.
-She has two older sisters and a brother.
-Her paternal great-grandmother, Ernestine Bowes-Lyon, was a first cousin of Queen Elizabeth, The Queen Mother.
+Grant's father is Michael Grant, 12th Baron de Longueuil.
+Her mother Isabel moved from the Philippines to live in Nottingham, England, where Grant grew up.
+Grant has two older sisters and a half-brother, and her paternal great-grandmother, Ernestine Bowes-Lyon, was a first cousin of Queen Elizabeth the Queen Mother.
+She is married to Ivan Pierson and they have two children.